Insight Treatment is Now Clear Behavioral Health!

 Written by:

-While many look forward to the warmer weather and longer days after a long winter, that may not be the case for everyone.
-A small percentage of people suffer with symptoms of depression during the summer months.
+While many look forward to warmer weather and longer days after a cold winter, that may not be the case for everyone.
+Some people can suffer from symptoms of depression during the summer months.
 This is known as reverse seasonal affective disorder (SAD) or “Summer SAD.”

 What is seasonal affective disorder?

-Seasonal affective disorder, otherwise known as SAD, is a type of depressive disorder that is associated with seasonal pattern.
-SAD most commonly occurs in winter months due to shorter days and gloomier weather, but that doesn’t mean it can’t be present in summer months.
-For about 10% of people, they experience SAD in reverse, during the spring or onset of summer.
+Seasonal affective disorder, otherwise known as SAD, is a type of major depressive disorder that is associated with seasonal patterns.
+Winter-onset SAD is generally more common, due to shorter days and gloomier weather, but that doesn’t mean it can’t be present in summer.
+For about 10% of people, they experience SAD in reverse, during the spring or early summer [1].

-With both SAD and reverse SAD, symptoms may start out mild and become more severe as the season progresses.
-Common symptoms include:
+With both winter SAD and reverse SAD, symptoms may start out mild and become more severe as the season progresses.
+Common major depression symptoms of SAD include:

 • Loss of interest in activities once enjoyed